Today’s Sociology: Ideology and Partisan Advocacy

 Sociology’s Revered Canon

 Most revered among sociology’s sacred texts is “The Sociological Imagination” by C. Wright Mills.
 A graduate student recalls how his professor “used to take out his dog-eared copy of the book and read passages out loud to me like a catechist”.
+Like the sociological ‘eye’ and ‘lens’, the vaporous ‘imagination’ is used to justify a field unable to stake out a turf of its own.

 According to the current sociology guru, Pierre Bourdieu, sociology, allows you to “think in a completely astonished and disconcerted way about things you think you had always understood”.
 “It reveals that which is hidden”.
 Students lap this up.

 Sociology, like other cults, rejects or ignores fact-based arguments opposed to their existing beliefs.
 Since it frowns on open discussions with adversaries, their bs arguments are allowed to circulate without being challenged.
 Their values come to seem valid to themselves because they never associate with anyone who disagrees with them.
-“Shut Up Oppresor”.
+“Shut Up Oppressor”.
 I'm not going to engage.
 “He's evil”

 Dominated by the White Man's Gaze?

-In an impassioned 2020 article, the ASA president made the false claim that sociology departments are very old, very white and “dominated by the white man's gaze”.
+In an impassioned 2020 article, the ASA president made the ludicrous claim that sociology departments are very old, very white and “dominated by the white man's gaze”.
 For a field obsessed with diversity and inclusion, the dearth of straight white men among sociology faculty (under 40) and graduate students is striking.
 Today’s sociology is principally a women’s discipline at all levels, from undergraduate and doctoral students to faculty.

 White Men Reject Sociology’s Discrimination and Woke Ideology